alphagov/govuk-design-system-backlog/docs/CONTRIBUTING.md

 Issues that meet the criteria will be moved to the 'Agreed' column on the [backlog](https://github.com/alphagov/govuk-design-system-backlog/projects/1).

+Issues that do not meet the criteria will be moved to the 'Not doing' column on the [backlog](https://github.com/alphagov/govuk-design-system-backlog/projects/1).

 ## Developing styles, components and patterns